 Heritage Conservation Board

 Moncton’s heritage properties reflect the city’s history, helping to tell the story of our past.
 Having withstood the test of time, these gracious, timeless properties offer solid construction and unique architectural detail.
-Currently, more than 120 properties are protected as individual landmarks.
+Heritage properties contribute significantly to the character of our urban environment.

 The City of Moncton is concerned with preserving its history and heritage.
 To that end, The City's Heritage By-Law ensures that designated heritage homes and buildings are restored to reflect their original historical character.